Fascial Expansions: Neck Protocol

 Fascia of the Neck – Layer 3

 The third layer of the neck's deep fascia, often termed the prevertebral fascia, primarily shields the anterior vertebral muscles and stretches laterally on the anterior, medius, and posterior scalenus.
 This deep layer also has a posterior part that covers the longissimus and semispinalis muscles.
-It additionally encompasses the rectus and longus capitis muscles along with the sympathetic nerves.
+It additionally encompasses the rectus, longus capitis muscles, and sympathetic nerves.

 Specific Acupuncture Points